lanrat/allxfr/README.md

 ```
 Usage of ./allxfr:
   -ns string
-        initial nameserver to use to get the root
+        nameserver to use to get the root, if not set system default is used
   -out string
         directory to save found zones in (default ".")
   -parallel uint
         number of parallel zone transfers to perform (default 10)
   -verbose
         enable verbose output
+  -zonefile string
+        use the provided zonefile instead of getting the root zonefile
 ```

 ## Building